 If you need suggestions, the Resources page is a good start.
 Some suggestions: this page has links to translations of Le Petit Prince in multiple languages.
 Several Japanese folktales with bilingual Japanese/English text can be found here.

 4. Keep a record of your study time and your progress.

 Logging the time you spend studying will help your perspective on the time that you have actually spent studying.
 Most importantly, keep a record of your successes.
 When you remember a vocabulary word, write that down!
 When you write a sentence correctly on Lang-8, write that down too!

 5. Use your progress notebook as a tool to further your language study.

 If you are a Lang-8 premium member, you have access to downloading corrections for your journal entries in .pdf format.
 It’s a great tool.
 However, if you don’t want to pay for premium access or if you are a tactile learner like me, writing out your journal entries by hand and then manually correcting them is a great way to analyze the corrections and to see if you understand the mistakes that you made.

 Do you keep a progress notebook?
 Have you found it helpful?

-If you are also learning Japanese, be sure to check out the Resources page.
-I have added several sites to help with improving your Japanese reading skills.
+If you are also learning Japanese, be sure to check out my guide to free and inexpensive resources to learn Japanese.
+The general foreign language Resources page also has several sites to help with improving your Japanese reading skills.
 Also, be sure to comment with any questions or suggestions that you have or just to say hi!